serenayj/PyrEval/README.md

 PyrEval Copyright (C) 2017 Yanjun Gao

+__This repository is no longer being updated.
+Please visit [this new repository of PyrEval](https://github.com/psunlpgroup/PyrEvalv2), with advanced features.
+Thanks to PSU NLP Group led by Dr. Rebecca Passonneau!__

 This is the package for running PyrEval.
 The current pacakge is written in Python 2.7 and Python>=3.6 will be released soon.

 [Here](https://youtu.be/i_wdH3__urY) is a demo presented in [CLIEDE2017](https://sites.psu.edu/cliede2017/).
 Please cite these papers if you use our code.